-Lone Star College will enter the fall semester with expanded offerings of face-to-face classes while continuing to provide hybrid and online courses to meet student needs.
-LSC students will have three class options this fall: in-person classes that take place entirely on campus; hybrid classes which are a combination of online and face-to-face learning; and online classes which provide a flexible and convenient choice for busy schedules and freedom to self-direct.
+Lone Star College now has a variety of options for classes this semester with expanded offerings of face-to-face classes while continuing to provide hybrid and online courses to meet student needs.
+LSC students will have three class options: in-person classes that take place entirely on campus; hybrid classes which are a combination of online and face-to-face learning; and online classes which provide a flexible and convenient choice for busy schedules and freedom to self-direct.

 Know what to expect when creating your schedule.

 Online classes do not require students and faculty to be in the same room at any time during the course.
 Students will have deadlines and may have requirements for online interactions during scheduled meetings.
 Students will engage in their class through myLoneStar, which will require students to have access to a computer and internet.
 Physical attendance at a Lone Star location is not required for an online course.

 OS: Online Live – scheduled, online class meetings required

 Online classes do not require students and faculty to be in the same room at any time during the course.
 However, in these sections, students will be required to block their schedule for real time, virtual meetings reflected in the section meeting times.
 While these meetings will be online, students should treat them like an in person class commitment.
 Students will engage in their class through myLoneStar, which will require students to have access to a computer and internet.
 Physical attendance at a Lone Star location is not required for an online course.